apache/royale-docs/component-sets/jewel/jewel-radiobutton.md

 ## Relevant Events

-The `RadioButton` has _change_ event of type [org.apache.royale.events.Event](https://royale.apache.org/asdoc/index.html#!org.apache.royale.events/Event){:target='_blank'}.
+The `RadioButton` has a _change_ event of type [org.apache.royale.events.Event](https://royale.apache.org/asdoc/index.html#!org.apache.royale.events/Event){:target='_blank'}.
 This event is dispatched when the control is selected or deselected by the user.
-Notice that programatic changes will not trigger this event.
+Notice that programmatic changes will not trigger this event.

-Since this component is in essence a button, it has _click_ event as well, so when the control is clicked by the user it dispatches a normal _click_ event as usual.
+Since this component is in essence a button, it has _click_ event as well.
+When the user clicks the radio button, it dispatches a normal _click_ event.

-You can attach callback listeners to the _change_ event in __MXML__ as follows:
+You can attach callback listeners to the _change_ event in MXML as follows:

 ```mxml
 <j:RadioButton text="A RadioButton" value="somevalue" change="changeHandler(event)"/>
 ```

-the _change_ event will use the `changeHandler` callback function you provide in __ActionScript__:
+the _change_ event will use the `changeHandler` callback function you provide in ActionScript:

 ```mxml
 <fx:Script>